 How to express an evolutionary dynamics as a timely sequence of changing gestalten/forms?
 2 principle scenarios (cases):

-- In which cases the forms change, but the basic gestalt underlying them is remaining the same? → Evolution of type 1: “more of the same”.
+- In which cases do the forms change, but the basic gestalt underlying them is remaining the same? → Evolution of type 1: “more of the same”.
 This type has been classified in traditional biology as continuous evolution: there are evolving forms, but the basic parameters of the reference system where this evolution takes place – e.g., a certain ecosystem, or a certain interval in time (in history called “epoch”) – remain more or less constant → the system as such does not change, only its appearances over time.

 - In which cases also the gestalt changes, and not just the forms? → Evolution of type 2: there is something really new entering the scene, namely new gestalten.
 In biology, this leads to evolutive niveaus (Dino Frey), that is, to new systemic settings which cannot get stepped back – e.g., the transition from fishes to land-dwelling vertebrates; or the time before and after Ideal Spaces Working Group

 In human history, the phenomenon is characterized by system breaks, e.g. the transition from the Medieval to a New Age, or from pre-industrial to industrial societies.

 - Type 2 is the more interesting one, and practical use – for instance, for political decisions – can be to distinguish both types: are we living under the same systemic conditions as we did before, or not?